Skip to main content

 savings = fee_saved/fee_reference = 1 - fee_paid/fee_reference

 The GasHawk Dasboard displays fee_reference as "Regular TX cost" and fee_paid as "GasHawk TX cost".
-Savings are displayed as a percentage.
+Savings are shown as a percentage.

 GasHawk performance